Updated on September 12, 2019

 Learning curve of SLA 3D printing is usually way steeper than filament 3D printing.
 The first issue is that resin 3D printers vary a lot.
 This typically results in problem that one has to select appropriate liquid 3D printing resin for his own 3D printer.
 After getting good material, you have to select ideal 3D printing settings.
 Preparation of such parts like supports, attachment layers, hollowing, orientation etc. is different and require more intervention and skill.
 After 3D printing, you need to wash them with such chemicals as isopropyl alcohol and then post-cure your models.
 Thus, you have to acquire a post-cure chamber.
 Finally, you need to take basic safety measures as good ventilation, gloves and care.

-3D printing uses the same file format, which is STL, but that is probably the only similarity.
+Both FDM and resin 3D printing uses the same file format, which is STL, but that is probably the only similarity.
 Of course, both technologies use polymers as their materials, but even those are totally different classes of polymers, i.e. thermoplastics vs photo-sensitive cross-linkable polymers.
 Therefore, mechanical properties of final 3D printed objects are totally different.
 So there aren’t many similarities.

 It is critical to understand the necessity of hollowing.
 By making object hollow with thin walls you will be able to minimize shrinkage effect.
 The more material, the more it shrinks.
 High shrinkage will also typically lead to surface cracks and various undesired effects such as surface lines.